 The neighbor we invited over is in the middle of moving house, so she held a pottery sale this weekend (she is an excellent potter).
 But first she let Susie pick out a mug, which is the loveliest thing ever, and I am coveting it:

 And she gave me the most cunning little sugar bowl she made herself, because Larry (along with a few other neighbors) pretty much risked his life this weekend helping move the heaviest bookcase in the world from their house to the house of another neighbor who wanted it.
 Seriously, people, it took 4 guys to do it, and even then we weren't sure it wouldn't fall on one of them and kill him.
-Extreme neighborliness is a sport around here, I guess.
+Neighborliness is an extreme sport around here, I guess.

 |My photography skills do not do this justice|